 Shop handmade goods and support Fair Trade.
 There’s true beauty and uniqueness to be found in handmade goods.
 Support your local craftsmen and opt for cultural diversity.
 That’s the best way to build an eclectic style.
 There’s true value in handmade goods i.e. textiles.
 And believe it or not, some crafts may go extinct in the near future if we don’t support them.
 Iranian weavers for example are much lesser nowadays.

 Choose sustainable furniture.
 A serious effort is being made in this direction, so do consider opting for furniture from recycled materials.
 Even fast-track furniture brands are stepping up their efforts.

 Allow your home to grow and evolve with you.
 Great homes don’t come about overnight.
 In most cases it takes time and a lot of re-arranging to nail the perfect spot for that oh-so-precious decor artifact.
 If you don’t design and built your home from scratch then, you’ll probably be undergoing several home improvement projects and these require time.
 (You may want to check out some home improvement ideas I discuss here).

 Although I’m an old advocate of Slow Design, I didn’t know about this Swedish word that best describes the aim of this Slow Movement.
 To be perfectly honest, I first read about Lagom in Niki Brantmark’s interior design blog – the curator of MyScandinavianHome.
 Needless to say, that I’m now one of her newest fans.
 She in fact, inspired me to write this post when she replied to a comment of mine telling me to “quote” her on Slow Design next time!
 In any case, the main thing that has captivated me about her approach, is her unpretentious easy – going vibe I get from her.
 I would have never guessed that she’s a Brit if she didn’t write it in her bio.
-She appears to be way too agreeable – sorry my Brit friends – you’re also cool! 😉 And my best guess is that it’s because she has managed to find Lagom in her life in Sweden.
+She appears to be way too agreeable – sorry my Brit friends – you’re also cool but in a different way! 😉 And my best guess is that it’s because she has managed to find Lagom in her life in Sweden.